aladdin731/react_redux_rails_boilerplate/README.md

 ## Set up backend

-1. rails _5.2.3_ new project_name -G --database=postgresql --skip-turbolinks
+1. rails _5.2.3_ new boilerplate -G --database=postgresql --skip-turbolinks
     **if you forget to add -g, do 'git rm --cached . -rf'**
-2. in gem file
-  group :development do
+2. in gem file  and comment in gem 'bcrypt' group :development do gem 'better_errors' gem 'binding_of_caller'
-    gem 'better_errors'
-    gem 'binding_of_caller'